 Kedar Mate, MD

-, is the Chief Innovation and Education Officer at the Institute for Healthcare Improvement (IHI) and a research professor at Weill Cornell Medical College.
+, President and CEO, Institute for Healthcare Improvement (IHI) and a research professor at Weill Cornell Medical College.
 Dr. Mate’s scholarly work has focused on health system design, health care quality, strategies for achieving large-scale change, and approaches to improving value.
 He is the recipient of the Paul & Daisy Soros Fellowship and has been recognized as an Aspen Institute Healthcare Innovator.
 Previously Dr. Mate worked at Partners In Health, served as a special assistant to the Director of the HIV/AIDS Department at the World Health Organization, and led IHI’s national program in South Africa.
 Dr. Mate has published numerous peer-reviewed articles, book chapters, and white papers.
 He graduated from Brown University with a degree in American History and from Harvard Medical School with a medical degree.

 John W. Whittington, MD, is a Senior Fellow at the Institute for Healthcare Improvement and IHI's lead faculty for the Triple Aim: achieving the optimal balance of good health, positive patient experience of care, and low per capita cost for a population.
 Dr. Whittington has more than 30 years of experience in medicine, population health, and patient safety.
 He previously served as the Medical Director of Knowledge Management and Patient Safety Officer for the OSF Healthcare System.
 Prior to that position, he worked for many years as a family physician.
 Dr. Whittington has been involved as a senior faculty member on numerous IHI projects in safety, spread, inpatient mortality reduction, the Executive Quality Academy, and engaging physicians in a shared quality agenda, among other areas.
 He is part of a core IHI team that works on research and development.